NewPath-Consulting/Wild-Apricot-Press/README.md

 ### Create an Authorized Application in Wild Apricot

-In WordPress, using the left-hand menu, navigate to WAWP > WAWP and on the page select the Content Restriction Options tab.
-Follow the instructions there to acquire the credentials.
+On the WordPress admin dashboard, using the left-hand menu, navigate to WAWP > Authorization, and follow the instructions there to acquire the Wild Apricot credentials.

 ### Add API keys into WAWP Plugin